What does First 5 Contra Costa do?

 First 5 Contra Costa helps young children start school healthy and ready to learn.
-We invest in programs and activities focused on children during their first five years, the most important time in children's development.
+We invest in programs and advocate for policies focused on children during their first five years, the most important time in children's development.

 Our vision is that Contra Costa's children grow up healthy, ready for school, and supported in safe, nurturing families and communities.

 Where does funding come from?

 First 5 Contra Costa receives funding from Proposition 10, a California ballot initiative passed in 1998 which added a 50 cent-per-pack tax on tobacco products.
 Proposition 10 was approved by voters to dedicate a revenue stream for young children and provide them with healthcare, school readiness, child development, and family support programs.
 Funds received by the tobacco tax are distributed by the First 5 California commission for statewide programs and by county First 5 commissions to support local priorities for young children.